-Key Supplements for Regulating High Cortisol
+Key Supplements for Regulating Cortisol*

 For insulin resistance cravings and stress, we recommend tryptophan to boost serotonin levels.* It can have a sedative effect, but if the patient is already activated, tryptophan has a calming effect on the brain and elevates mood.*

 Managing the complex relationship between adrenal, thyroid, and pancreas can involve many potential choices for patient care.
-It’s important to choose the options and solutions that relate to the situation of the individual patient and what you identify as the primary driver in the problems they present.
+It’s important to choose the options that relate to the situation of the individual patient and what you identify as the primary driver in the problems they present.
 This may involve managing stress response, breaking insulin resistance, or enhancing thyroid function.
-But it’s important to remember that even when you’re treating the primary driver, you’re not just treating one thing because these functions are deeply interconnected.
+But it’s important to remember that even when you’re treating the primary driver, you’re not just addressing one thing because these functions are deeply interconnected.
 Though your primary focus may be linked to one corner of the triangle, clinical strategy should give attention to all three.